leonidasyopan/reactjs-app-eslint-prettier-boilerplate/README.md

   </p>
 </p>

 # Boilerplate description

-*Install:* run the following command to install dependencies and start using it:
+_Install:_ run the following command to install dependencies and start using it:

 ```
 yarn
 ```

 This boilerplate has some of my favororite (and most times used) dependencies:

 - eslint
 - prettier
-- polished
 - react-dom
 - react-icons
-- react-router-dom
 - react-scripts
-- styled-components
 - typescript

 <!-- LICENSE -->

 ## Licença

 Distribuído sob a licença MIT.
 Veja `LICENSE` para mais informações.

 <!-- CONTACT -->

 ## Contato

 Leônidas Yopán - [@leonidasyopan](https://twitter.com/leonidasyopan) - leonidasyopan@gmail.com